QSD-Group/QSDsan-workshop/README.md

 # QSDsan-workshop

+## Note
+Contents in this repository has been moved to the [QSDedu](https://github.com/QSD-Group/QSDedu) repository.

 ## What is this repo for?
 This repository contains materials initially developed for the QSDsan workshop on April 22, 2022 during the [27th Environmental Engineering and Science Symposium](https://publish.illinois.edu/2022-environmentalsymposium/) and updated for later workshops.
 You can find the recording of the [EES Symposium workshop](https://youtu.be/C4Wk2bhsvnk) and a [demo video](https://youtu.be/cO3LZpwOit8) at our YouTube channel.
 Slides used for this workshop can be viewed and downloaded through [this link](https://uofi.box.com/s/ysjoo1dfmddrhkdp8xttmlggaa9k9ubl).